 Ionization Energy and Bohr’s Atomic Model

-Atomic ionization energy can be further be predicted using Bohr’s model of an atom.
+Atomic ionization energy can be further predicted using Bohr’s model of an atom.
 His model predicts the presence of several paths for the electron to go around the nucleus containing protons and neutrons.
-Each path or orbit is at a fixed distance from the nucleus.
-Each orbit also represents fixed energy.
+Each path or orbit is at a fixed distance from the nucleus, and it also represents fixed energy.
 Electron is a particle and will have the energy of the orbit present.
 A particle can absorb energy and jump to the next higher orbits of higher energy.
-If more energy is available and absorbed, the electron will come out of force of attraction of the nucleus, which means out of the atom.
+If more energy is available and absorbed, the electron will come out of the force of attraction of the nucleus, which means out of the atom.

-- Energy of an electron in ‘n’th orbit is calculated by Bohr model of an atom as –
+- The energy of an electron in ‘n’th orbit is calculated by the Bohr model of an atom as,

-Ionization energy for the removal of an electron from a neutral atom can be calculated, by substituting, the orbit number of the electron before transition as ‘n1‘ and orbit number of the electron after transition as ‘∞'( infinity) as ‘n2‘ in Bohr’s energy equation.
+Ionization energy for the removal of an electron from a neutral atom can be calculated by substituting the orbit number of the electron before transition as ‘n1‘ and the orbit number of the electron after transition as ‘∞'( infinity) and ‘n2‘ in Bohr’s energy equation.

 Also Read: Bohr’s Theory of Hydrogen Atoms

 The first ionization energy is the energy that is required to remove the first electron from a neutral atom.
 It is numerically the same as the orbital energy of the electron but of the opposite sign.